feathr-ai/feathr/docs/concepts/feature-generation.md

 Also, Feathr will submit a materialization job for each of the step for performance reasons.
 I.e. if you have `BackfillTime(start=datetime(2022, 2, 1), end=datetime(2022, 2, 20), step=timedelta(days=1))`, Feathr will submit 20 jobs to run in parallel for maximum performance.

-Refer to the docs below for more details:
+More reference on the APIs:

 - [BackfillTime API doc](https://feathr.readthedocs.io/en/latest/feathr.html#feathr.BackfillTime)
 - [client.materialize_features() API doc](https://feathr.readthedocs.io/en/latest/feathr.html#feathr.FeathrClient.materialize_features)